MattVale1/RPSLib/README.md

 ⚠️ The Red Phoenix Studios logo included in the Unity package is **NOT** for reuse or modification.

+# Third-party packages included:

-⚠️ A third-party asset is included in this package, "LeanTween".
-This is the free edition and should also not be redistributed.
-Credit to [LeanTween](https://assetstore.unity.com/packages/tools/animation/leantween-3595) by [dentedpixel](https://github.com/dentedpixel/LeanTween)
+`LeanTween` This is the free edition and should also not be redistributed.
+Credit to [LeanTween](https://assetstore.unity.com/packages/tools/animation/leantween-3595) by [dentedpixel](https://github.com/dentedpixel/LeanTween).

+`Steamworks.NET` See the [Documentation](https://steamworks.github.io/gettingstarted/) and [GitHub](https://github.com/rlabrecque/Steamworks.NET).

 # Installation:
-- Install the RPSLib package by drag and dropping RPSLib.unitypackage into your project.
-The package will always contain the latest DLL.
+- Install the RPSLib package by dropping `RPSLib.unitypackage` into your project.
+The package will always contain the latest DLL, so no need to build the project.

 **Dependencies:**
 - Steamworks.NET (included in RPSLib.unitypackage)